15 Days

 Meal plan: B L D

-Driving: 160 km, 5 hours
+Driving: 260 km, 6-7 hours

 Today, we explore the southern parts of the Lake Turkana shores.
 In the morning, we visit the Elmolo people and take a short boat ride to their shrine.
 The Elmolo are the smallest tribe in Kenya of not more than 500 people.
 They are fishermen who hunt the crocodiles.
 According to myth in the community, the crocodile recognizes the hunters from far and would rather hide than attack.
-After lunch we take an excursion to look at the rock paintings in the area and visit a Turkana Village before sunset while enjoying their traditional dances.
-Dinner and overnight stay will once again be at the guesthouse

 Accommodation: Palmshade Guesthouse